title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code

 }

 I have uploaded the code to a GitHub repository.
-Here is how to use it:
+The usage is as follows:

 # Download the code